bdistin/fs-nextra/README.md

 Docs
 ------

-All FS Native methods which return a callback, return a promise instead.
+All `fs` methods which return a callback, return a promise instead.
 All `fs-extra` methods return a promise exclusivly.
-No sync methods are included from either FS Native or fs-extra.
+No sync methods are included from either `fs` or `fs-extra`.
 Requires minimum Node.js v8.0.0.

 Credit
 ------